 iOS and Android

 Most of these watches are completely customizable.
 Which means, if you have a specific styling in mind, you can match it up with your smartwatch.
 To top it off, they allow you to access your phone and apps without digging into your pocket.
 It’s the best of both worlds that is worth investing in for everyday wear.
-So, lets dive into each of these one by one.
+So, let’s dive into each of them one by one.

 Fossil Q Explorist

 This is definitely our top pick when it comes to combining a smartwatch and a suit.
 A stainless steel watch with a pretty stylish design.
 The perfect way to conflate class and looks.
 Quite fetching for business occasions.
 The good thing is that works on both Android and iPhone.
 It has a built-in fitness tracker and all-included notification features.
 Besides, it’s compatible with different leather straps.
 What a suave!